-A ‘hard close’ audit – one way we can improve quality and bring more of our work forward in the year.
+How a ‘hard close’ audit can improve quality and bring more of our work forward

-The Queensland Audit Office (QAO) has agreed with some clients to undertake a ‘hard close’ financial audit this year.
-This blog explains what a hard close is, how we do it, and why you should consider it next financial year for your entity.
+In 2024, the Queensland Audit Office (QAO) undertook a ‘hard close’ financial audit with some of our clients.
+This blog explains what a hard close is, how we do it, and why you should consider it for your entity.

-A hard close financial audit is when management prepares a full set of financial statements, including all material figures and disclosures (where practical), as at a designated period; for example, 30 April.
+It’s when management prepares a full set of financial statements, including all material figures and disclosures (where practical), as at a designated period – for example, 30 April.
 QAO then audits this set of financial statements and reports any findings.

 A hard close audit can work for both small and large audits.
-But it best lends itself to an entity with a mature control environment able to produce a quality set of financial statements prior to the reporting date.
-It would not be as efficient for management to prepare, and for us to audit, 2 sets of financial statements because the hard close version was not of high enough quality.
+But it works best for entities with a mature control environment which can produce a quality set of financial statements prior to the reporting date.
+This is important, because it would not be as efficient for management to prepare, and for us to audit, 2 sets of financial statements if the hard close version is not of a high enough quality.

-The aim is that we work with entity management to bring more of the financial statement preparation and audit work out of the busy year-end period to undertake it earlier.
-Some of the benefits of this are:
+There are a range of benefits in working with management to bring more of the financial statement preparation and audit work forward and out of the busy year-end period.
+These include:

-- Improved financial statement quality – we identify material errors and accounting issues earlier, so they can be resolved with management prior to our year-end visit.
+Improved financial statement quality – we can identify material errors and accounting issues earlier, so they can be resolved with management prior to our year-end visit.

-- Smoothing the busy year-end period – helping to alleviate resource challenges.
+Smoothing out the busy year-end period – helping to alleviate resource challenges.

 What areas of financial statements can we audit earlier?